 For live, face-to-face CME, advertisements and promotional materials cannot be displayed or distributed in the educational space immediately before, during, or after a CME activity.
 Providers cannot allow representatives of Commercial Interests to engage in sales or promotional activities while in the space or place of the CME activity.

-(Supplemented, February 2014; the information that follows previously appeared in ACCME policies.
-No changes have been made to the language.)
 For Journal-based CME, None of the elements of journal-based CME can contain any advertising or product group messages of commercial interests.
 The learner must not encounter advertising within the pages of the article or within the pages of the related questions or evaluation materials.

 Educational materials that are part of a CME activity, such as slides, abstracts and handouts, cannot contain any advertising, corporate logo, trade name or a product-group message of an ACCME-defined commercial interest.